thombashi/pingparsing/README.rst

 CLI Usage
 ====================
-A CLI command (``pingparsing`` command) included in the packaged.
+A CLI command (``pingparsing`` command) is included in the package.
 The command could do the following:

 - Execute ``ping`` and parse the result
 - Parse ping results from: